shivannis/xandr-docs-public/xandr-docs/articles/monetize/cadence-modifier-and-the-chaos-factor.md

 ## Other considerations

 - Optimization automatically applies the cadence modifier.
-- When you are bidding a base amount (e.g., you set a fixed bid for all auctions), the cadence modifier is not applied unless the setting **Enable Variable Pricing** is checked in Xandr Monetize.
+- When you are bidding a base amount (e.g., you set a fixed bid for all auctions), the cadence modifier is not applied unless the setting **Enable Variable Pricing** is checked in Microsoft Monetize.
 - If you restrict frequency and/or recency, you may be reducing the effectiveness of cadence modifier.
 If you set the frequency value to zero (0), the cadence modifier has no impact on the bid amount.

 ## Related topics